Several IT services will be unavailable early on Sunday, Dec. 7.

 Replacing blue light phones

-The Office of Information Technology has been working with University Public Safety to improve public safety by upgrading the emergency phone infrastructure throughout all campuses.
-This ongoing project has been completed for Rutgers–Camden and Rutgers–Newark and is underway for Rutgers–New Brunswick with an anticipated completion date of 2023.
+In 2023, the Office of Information Technology completed work with University Public Safety to upgrade the emergency phone infrastructure throughout all campuses.
 Some benefits of the upgrade include:

-New solar-powered blue light phones with a battery backup
+Solar-powered blue light phones with a battery backup (with prospective conversion of all phones to solar)

 Daily reports of system health

-Phones will now be managed and monitored by an external vendor, Knightscope, for 24/7 support
+Phones are managed and monitored by an external vendor, Knightscope, for 24/7 support